Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 Danny sits with Terri and Jennifer.

-Terri is aware the bar needs new systems.
+Terri is aware that the bar needs new systems.

 She is willing to relinquish the bar management to Jennifer.